Bysslockhart/Capstone-Project-Module-2/README.md

 # Northwind Data Analysis
-Capstone Project for Module 2
+Statistical Analysis and Visualization for Northwind Dataset

 Northwind data analysis with supplier as the main focus